Misaeon/my-cv/_pages/teaching.md

 calendar: true
 ---

-I teach some courses listed here and enjoy working closely with students through teaching, mentoring, and research collaboration.
+We learn from each other, and I would like to share my experience and knowledge with you.

 {% include calendar.liquid calendar_id='test@gmail.com' timezone='Europe/Stockholm' %}